glennfrey/pll_vsdiat_workshop/README.md

 We need to make ports because when we extract the parasitics from our design, the input and output ports will automatically have these names as we have labelled them as ports.
 ## Part14 Layout Walkthrough

+Open the magic (.mag) files for the previously designed circuits:
+Frequency Divider
+Phase Frequency Detector
+On the right side, there are two similar drawings on the top and on the bottom, which are additional buffers required for getting full swing.
+Charge Pump
+Top most long transistor is just for enabling or disabling the charge pump.
+Right below it is the upper current source.
+This much difference in the size of the transistor for the current source is to allow maximum current for the charging and discharging process.
+Two inverters on the left create the UPz and the DOWNz signals (UPz = up bar and DOWNz = down bar or their inverted variants).
+Voltage Controlled Oscillator
+There are seven inverters to reduce the range of frequencies that we are dealing with.
+There is an additional inverter at the end which helps to obtain a full swing for the output.
+At the top there is a small PMOS that acts as an enable or disable for the VCO.
+Assessment Question
+Copy the "FD.mag" file in the directory where the technology file "sky130A.tech" is placed.
+Open the Terminal in this directory.
+Open the FD layout file.
+Type magic -T sky130A.tech FD.mag in the Terminal.
+The layout looks something like this.
 ![](pll_workshop/FD_layout.png)
 ![](pll_workshop/CP_layout.png)
 ![](pll_workshop/VCO_layout.png)
 ![](pll_workshop/PFD_layout.png)
+Now left-click on the bottom left-corner of the layout and right-click on the top right-corner of the layout.
+Go to the Magic Terminal and type box command, which gives the area.

+The area in sq. um is given as 29.70 and hence it is the answer.
 ## Part15 Parasitic Extraction
 ![](pll_workshop/PFD_layoutspice.png)
 ## Part16 Post Layout simulations